vinhhoala/ENACT-Business-Models/BusinessModels/SMC.md

     </td>
     <td rowspan="1">
       <p>
         The lack of holistic security assurance for IoT systems, companies cannot guarantee high security and privacy levels.
-It is difficult to monitor IoT environments, and lack of automatic remediation in case of SLA violation.Compliance with GDPR requires systematisation of security and privacy assurance mechanisms and evidences be collected.
+It is difficult to monitor IoT environments, and lack of automatic remediation in case of SLA violation.
+Compliance with GDPR requires systematisation of security and privacy assurance mechanisms and evidences be collected.

 </p>
     </td>